b00tc4mp/isdi-bootcamp-202409/staff/carlos-bock/project/doc/README.md

-# [miRed / myNetwork]
+# [miRed]

 ## Intro

-miRed (myNetwork) is a social media network focused on creating an information network for individuals moving abroad.
+miRed is a social media network focused on creating an information network for individuals moving abroad.
 If you are already on ground share your own experiences and reviews with your fellow diaspora.

 #### Move with confidence